sabarirajan83/Mini-Projects/README.md

 # Mini-Projects
-A collection of small but projects designed to solve everyday problems and demonstrate practical programming skills.
+A collection of small projects designed to solve everyday problems and demonstrate practical programming skills.